lucasbarbosaz/Hylib/README.md

 - "apiUrl"
 - "hotel.url"
 - "hotel.name"
-- "clients" put the url of your client
+- "clients" put the url of your client php

 ### Development
 To make changes, launch it with developer mode to apply changes after saving.